morganthomas/winning-arguments/winning-arguments.md

 A natural number is a non-negative, non-fractional number.
 In other words, the natural numbers are 0, 1, 2, 3, 4, and so forth.

-An **expression** is any piece of writing which can be produced by the following rules:
+An **expression** (of natural numbers) is any piece of writing which can be produced by the following rules:

  * Variable names are expressions: *a*, *b*, *c*, ...
  * 0 and 1 are expressions.